helmgast/lore/README.md

 4. Point your browser to `http://localhost:5000`

 ### Translating strings
-1. Run `python setup.py lang_extract` to find all strings needing translations
+1. Run `python manage.py lang_extract` to find all strings needing translations and update the translation file.
-2. Run  `python start.py lang_sv_update` to put them into the translation catalog for Swedish at  `translations/sv/LC_MESSAGES/message.po`
-3. Search the messages.po file for strings without translation into Swedish, and translate them according to the format.
+2. Search the translations/[locale]/messages.po file for strings without translations, and translate in that file according to the format.
-4. Run `python setup.py lang_sv_compile` to build the binary file that is then used to do the actual translation during runtime. (note, the message.po catalog is part of the repository, but the binary file need to be built in each place the system is running)
+3. Run `python manage.py lang_compile` to build the binary file that is then used to do the actual translation during runtime. (note, the message.po catalog is part of the repository, but the binary file need to be built in each place the system is running)